nseddon/Election_Analysis/README.md

 ![Modification 1-2.png](https://github.com/nseddon/Election_Analysis/blob/main/Analysis/Modification%201-2.PNG)

 2. County Based Metrics
-    - Percentage of population that voted in the election.
+    - Percentage of county population that voted in the election.
         - No further csv adjustments necessary if the statewide adjustment has been made.
         - Code manipulation would require modification of how total votes are calculated in the county.
         - Code manipulation would require an additional tracker to count the number of ballots issued within the county.